1. What appeals to you about the genre that you write?

 8. Many writers dream of having the ideal location to write.
 If you could live anywhere in the world or live a particular lifestyle, where would you be answering these questions right now?

 Ravello, Italy – in a wonderful medieval stone villa… heaven…

 9. Do you have any rejection stories to share?
 Reviews that meant something special to you?

 All of the genuine reviews are special, it means someone took the time to read the book.
 The one stars sometimes have insight to offer, as well.
 I pay no attention to those who make personal judgments, or make statements to the effect that they can tell the book is “horrible” based on the blurb or some other factor, but never read it.
 The reviews that I value most are those that have come from real readers, and the excellent review sites that make exemplary efforts to support all authors in the industry.
 They have a standard and no agenda, at least.

 10. Tell us about your next book & when is it being published?

-**SPECIAL ANNOUNCEMENT: Jana is giving away a .mobi or PDF copy of COFFEE, CIGARETTES AND CRISIS to one lucky reader who comments on her Monday Interview or Wednesday Book Bench blog.
-Don’t miss this chance to read this great story!
-Thanks, Jana, for sharing your new release with us!
+**SPECIAL GIVEAWAY**: Denyse is giving away a copy of HAUNTING THE MAYFAIR or any other on her backlist to two lucky readers who comment on her **Author Peek** Interview or Karen’s Killer Book Bench blogs.
+Don’t miss the chance to read this book!
+Thanks, Denyse, for sharing your story with us!